 Thesis work in space sciences and related technologies could be done in the Graduate School of Science at the University of Tokyo, in some cases in cooperation with the Institute of Space and Astronautical Science (ISAS) and Japan Aerospace Exploration Agency (JAXA).
 Thesis subjects include developmental/experimental work in terms of instrumental/observational methods and ground calibration facilities for Japanese or international space exploration missions, and development of data analysis/display systems based on image processing techniques using actual spacecraft data.

 Thesis research at Utah State University will be supervised by faculty members in the Mechanical and Aerospace Engineering, Electrical Engineering, or Atmospheric Physics department.
 Students will be matched with faculty members based on the research topic selection.
 Research collaboration with the Space Dynamics Laboratory will be encouraged.

 The individual Master thesis will be assessed jointly by at least three persons, i.e. a supervisor from the organisation where the thesis work is performed, an examiner from the student’s host university for the second year in Europe and an examiner from LTU since LTU is responsible for the 2nd core semester.
 For the students who spend the second year at LTU the second examiner will be appointed either from JMUW or from UT3.
-The reason is that JMUW is responsible for the 1st core semester, but UT3 has a Scientific Track as well as LTU.
 The choice between JMUW and UT3 will depend on the chosen Master thesis topic.
 That will allow the academicians to perform the thesis supervision within their own scientific areas, and thus increase the quality of the research performed and the final thesis.